 In the private sector, 2018 research by TrainingMag found that 69 of training was delivered via blended learning – a combination of elearning and traditional, instructor-led training, while 82% of mandatory compliance training was conducted online.

-For businesses that stayed open in 2020 through the pandemic, that figure rose to almost 100%.
+For businesses that stayed open in 2020 and 2021 through the pandemic, that figure rose to almost 100%.

 What makes eLearning so useful?
 Let’s crack open our virtual textbooks and find out.